Jeremy Richards BA(Hons.) MA PGCE

 Despite rejecting a career in art, Jeremy has continued to draw, specialising in pencil portraiture.
 Some of Jeremy’s work is posted on his website, here.
 He has also written and illustrated a number of ketubot, one of which is also on that page (he was asked to write one ketubah in Rashi Script, and nervously obliged!
 The couple did gain Rabbinic approval for this unusual request).

-Jeremy studied voice production and singing method for four years under tenor, Maestro Leslie Seymour, and has officiated as guest chazan in a number of communities around the UK, including St. John’s Wood Synagogue and Birmingham Central.
+Jeremy studied voice production and singing method for four years under tenor, Maestro Leslie Seymour z”l, and has officiated as guest chazan in a number of communities around the UK, including St. John’s Wood Synagogue and Birmingham Central.
 He has taught many Bar Mitzvah boys to lein their sidrot.

 In memory of his parents, Jeremy gives annual shiurim and occasionally publishes articles in the weekly international OnegShabbos journal.
 See here.
 He has written essays on many of the Parashiot in memory of his parents a”h, and hopes to write on all of Chumash and the Chagim, l’ilui nishmatam – to elevate and give nachat to their souls.

-Jeremy has published a booklet of essays for Rosh Hashonoh, Yom Kippur and Sukkos 5779 – “Zichron Aryeh: Torah Thoughts for Rosh Hashonoh, Yom Kippur and Sukkos” – in memory of his parents a”h and his friend & chevrusa, Dr. Leon Lewis a”h.
-The booklet is named “Zichron Aryeh” after Leon, whose Hebrew name was Aryeh ben Elyohu.
+Jeremy has published a booklet of essays for Rosh Hashonoh, Yom Kippur and Sukkos 5779 – “Zichron Aryeh: Torah Thoughts for Rosh Hashonoh, Yom Kippur and Sukkos” – and one on the topic of Shabbos, “Ki Sisso…and its name is Shabbos,” in memory of his parents a”h and his friend & chevrusa, Dr. Leon Lewis a”h.
+The booklets are named “Zichron Aryeh” after Leon, whose Hebrew name was Aryeh ben Elyohu.
+See these booklets here.

 Jeremy is delighted and proud to be teaching Limmudei Kodesh in Menorah Foundation School.